Policy

 ii)

-resolution and U-69 contract in its electronic file room.
+maintains the resolution and U-69 contract electronically.
 A BWC representative

 v)

-and U-69 contract cannot be found in the electronic file room by a BWC
+When a resolution and U-69 contract cannot be found by a BWC

-representative, the employer probably does not have contract coverage.
-However,
+representative, the employer does not have contract coverage.
+However, the

-the representative must contact Policy Processing Division to confirm the
+representative must contact Policy Processing Division to confirm the employer

-employer has no contract coverage.
-A delay with posting the materials in the
+has no contract coverage.
+A delay with posting the materials electronically may

 i)